Juul: Marketing

 Juul has been intensively marketed via Instagram and other social media.
 Of the $2.2 million Juul spent on marketing in 2015 and 2016, $1 million went to online marketing, according to data from Kantar Media.
 Juul's heavy reliance on social media marketing is unique among major e-cigarette brands in the US—blu and NJOY were initially promoted mainly with television advertising while Vuse and MarkTen relied on promotional expenditures to consumers and retailers—and is touted as a major reason for its success.
-Juul's use of social media marketing is also relatively inexpensive: to promote Vuse, R.J.
+Juul's use of social media marketing is also relatively inexpensive: to promote Vuse, its owner R.J.
 Reynolds Vapor Company spent over $16 million on television ads alone in 2015 and 2016, according to Kantar data.
 A 2018 study found that "Juul's social media activities were highly correlated with Juul retail sales."

 Juul's marketing has been criticized for targeting youth.
 The themes emphasized in Juul's marketing, especially freedom, relaxation, and sex appeal; the use of young models and imagery claimed to be appealing to young people; and the use of social media influencers and affiliates popular among youth are three reasons why many consider Juul's marketing to be targeting youth.

 In 2015, John Schachter, director of state communications for the Campaign for Tobacco-Free Kids, voiced concern regarding the youth of men and women portrayed in Juul's advertising, particularly in combination with the design, stating that "We're seeing more and more irresponsible marketing of unregulated products such as e-cigarettes."
 Similarly, the campaign's vice-president of communications Wilmore stated that Juul Labs "used the same imagery and themes that tobacco companies have always used to appeal to kids, and they fueled it with social media."
 A student testified at a Congressional hearing in 2019 that a Juul spokesperson purportedly told high school students that its products are "totally safe".